NO. OF CREDITS:

-Working with the Personal Creed Project, you’ll help your students develop the habit of reflection.
-The project enables them to understand who and what have shaped them.
+Working with the Personal Creed Project, you join your students as they develop the habit of reflection.
+Students and teachers come to understand who and what have shaped them.
 According to the capacities of their developmental stages, they begin discovering and committing to their values, and learn to stand for something in the world.
 Adapted in schools and colleges around the country, the Personal Creed experience and the course design and instruction practices it inspires generate enthusiasm, self-knowledge, and the desire to contribute, while deepening academic committment and skills.
 In this course you learn these practices.
 This makes for unusually rewarding teaching.

 In my classroom alone, over three thousand students have presented their personal creeds to their class communities.
 One wrote: